 Know and understand what you’re seeking to accomplish with this appointment.
 Do you want to find solutions to address your pain?
 Are you seeking an accurate diagnosis and possible surgical intervention?
-Or maybe you’re wanting to understand how your pain and symptoms impact your fertility?
-Having in mind what you’re seeking to get out of the appointment will help you know what questions to ask, pain points to discuss, and what you want to focus on during that time with your doctor.
-Additionally, it will help you determine if your doctor addressed these needs satisfactorily and if you need to seek a second opinion.
+Or maybe you want to understand how your pain and symptoms impact your fertility?

 Create A List of Questions

-Write out questions that fall in line with your primary objective for your appointment.
-For instance, if you want to focus on getting an accurate diagnosis for endometriosis some questions you might want to ask include:
+Write out questions that fall in line with the primary objective for your appointment.
+For instance, if you want to focus on getting an accurate diagnosis for endometriosis, some questions you might want to ask include:

 - What is the diagnostic process for endometriosis?